Education in France: History

 Napoleon began the French university and secondary educational systems.
 Guizot started the elementary system.
 Intense battles took place over whether the Catholic Church should play a dominant role.
 The modern era of French education begins at the end of the 19th century.
 Jules Ferry, the Minister of Public Instruction in 1881, is widely credited for creating the modern school (l'école républicaine) by requiring all children between the ages of 6 and 12, both boys and girls, to attend.
 He also made public instruction mandatory, free of charge, and secular (laïque).
 With those laws, known as French Lubbers, Jules Ferry laws, and several others, the Third Republic repealed most of the Falloux Laws of 1850–1851, which gave an important role to the clergy.

 The French curriculum predominantly emphasized the works of French writers of European descent.
 Ferry and others considered literature the glue of French identity.
 The ethnic and cultural demographics of the student body did not factor in to the quest to transmit a "common culture" to the students.

-Like literature, history education is seen as critical to shaping the identity of young people and the integration of immigrants to French identity.
+Like literature, history education is recognised as critical to shaping the identity of young people and the integration of immigrants to French identity.
 Ferry's views continue to exert influence today.
 Ministry reports have confirmed that the rule of schools in promoting "common culture" is only made more critical by the rising levels of student diversity.
 According to the ministry, history education in France has, over the course of one century made possible "the integration of children of Italians, Poles, Africans and Portuguese".